Places to Visit in Greece if You Love History

 Athens is the capital of Greece of one of the most visited destinations in the country.
 This city is one of the most important places in the ancient Greek empire and so many ruins and temples are still preserved in the city.
 Popular places to visit include the world famous Acropolis and the Parthenon temple.
 Athens is blessed with some of the best museums in Europe including the Acropolis Museum and the National Archaeological Museum - both home to so many ancient artifacts.

 Greek is the ultimate holiday destination for history lovers.
 In each city, town, and island, you will find ancient ruins, archaeological sites, and museums that allow tourists to learn more about Greece as well as appreciate the country's beautiful historical sites.
-When planning your Greek getaway, these historical sites better be on your list of places to visit.
+When planning your tour to Greece, these historical sites better be on your list of places to visit.
 There is an abundance of architecture to observe and you are guaranteed to leave feeling inspired.